DevJamGroup/Projects-List/CONTRIBUTING.md

 - Useful links and resources (Optional)
 - Example projects (Optional)

-Check for any spelling/grammar errors and ensure that your project is clear and concise before submitting.
+Before submitting, check for any spelling/grammar errors and ensure that your project is clear and concise before submitting.

 [EXAMPLE TEMPLATE](./Projects/1-Beginner/Bin2Dec-App.md)